-To make ginger tea (for nausea)...
+To make ginger tea for nausea

-The many curative properties of ginger are widely researched.
-Used on the skin it can stimulate the circulation and soothe burns.
-As a diaphoretic it encourages perspiration, so it can be used in feverish conditions such as influenza or colds.
+The many curative properties of ginger have been widely researched.
+When used on the skin, it can stimulate circulation and soothe burns.
+As a diaphoretic, it encourages perspiration and can therefore be used to help treat feverish conditions such as influenza or colds.

 Soothes digestive system

-Gingerbread biscuits are a classic for all the family:
+Double ginger gingerbread men are a classic for all the family.

-This article was updated on 26th September 2017 by nutritional therapist Kerry Torrens.
+This article was updated on 23 September 2019 by Kerry Torrens.